LambdaSchool/JavaScript-I-Mini/README.md

 * Submit a pull request back to the repo that you forked from (this repo).

 * The short hand for every step from adding changes rolled into one, is: `git commit -am "<message>" && git push`
+* Try `--help` behind a command for a copy of the man page describing the command in detail. `git add --help`